 Acquiring the proposed capacity from NWP will extend our ability to meet peak day in CNG Zone 30-W to around the 2022 time frame.
 The combined Zone 30-S and Zone 30-W (the actual nominated zone) would have sufficient capacity to meet peak day through 2026.

-These measures are part of a larger strategy to secure NWP turned back vintage capacity acquisitions to mitigate shortfalls .
-Work will continue to work with NWP to re-align our contractual delivery rights (where operationally feasible) from citygates with projected excess capacity to citygates where we forecast shortfalls exist.
+These measures are part of a larger strategy to secure NWP turned back vintage capacity acquisitions to mitigate shortfalls.
+We will continue to work with NWP to re-align our contractual delivery rights (where operationally feasible) from citygates with projected excess capacity to citygates where we forecast shortfalls exist.

 FIGURE 5-C-1